 RE: BM-D-21-00131

-Dear Dr., Guilak,
+Dear Dr. Guilak,

-We thank you for the opportunity to revise the manuscript and the reviewer for their insightful comments.
+Thank you for the opportunity to revise our manuscript and the reviewer for their insightful comments.
 Attached you will find a revised manuscript titled: “The influence of bicycle lean on maximal power output during sprint cycling” that we hope you will find acceptable for publication in the Journal of Biomechanics.

 In the following pages we have addressed all of the reviewer comments on a point-by-point basis and also indicated altered parts of the manuscript text as follows: